 From the song to the painting

-About 100 years after Pastor Toplady first wrote the song down, the notes became the painting that inspired many tattooists.
-The design: a woman clinging to a stone cross in the middle of the raging sea.
-A German painter named Simon Oertel painted this picture which allows different interpretations.
+About 100 years after Pastor Toplady first wrote the song, Simon Oertel, a German painter, turned these beautiful notes into a painting that inspired many tattooists.
+The main subject is a woman clinging to a stone cross in the middle of the raging sea.

 The meaning behind

-One, which is favored by many, says that the woman on the motif represents a lost soul in the sea of sins, with no hope left, clinging only to the cross (the body of Christ).
+On one hand, the most common interpretation says that the woman on the motif represents a lost soul in the sea of sins, with no hope left, clinging only to the cross (Christ’s body).

 Others, however, believe that the lady is a woman mourning for her drowned husband.
-She does not want to admit his death and clings to the grave of her beloved despite the storm.
-Often for this reason, a sinking ship is placed in the background.
+She cannot accept his death and clings to the grave of her beloved, despite the storm.
+For this reason often there is a sinking ship in the background.

 In the traditional tattoo history, the Rock of Ages motif has been tattooed countless times.
-It is believed that Samuel O’Reiley was the first tattoo artist who immortalized this motif in the skin.
+Samuel O’Reiley was probably the first tattoo artist who turned this motif into a tattoo.

-Allegedly, sailors used to hope to get a lesser punishment and especially not to be whipped if they had the Rock of Ages tattooed on their back.
+Sailors hoped to get a lighter punishment and especially avoid whipping if they had the Rock of Ages tattooed on their back.
 No one could punish the image of Jesus, they thought.
 Maybe this is also the reason why Rock of Ages has established itself as a backpiece classic.

 Depending on the interpretation the Rock of Ages tattoo differs from others.
 Some tattoo artists orientate themselves on the original painting by Simon Oertel, which leads to a very simple tattoo.
 Others add sinking ships, mermaids or angels.
 There are no limits to creativity.

-As inspiration you can find some photos of famous tattoo legends and the Rock of Ages motif.
+As inspiration you can find some photos of famous tattoo legends and the their Rock of Ages motifs.
 Percy Waters, Bert Grimm, Sailor Jerry and the Bowery Boys are just a few of the famous names.